 Through its Literacy through Music programme in the London borough of Newham, the orchestra introduced the power of music to children, by using music to enhance the teaching of literacy in primary schools.
 Subsequent research by the Institute of Education demonstrated striking improvements in reading ability as a result of workshops delivered by the NLO to hundreds of teachers and pupils.

 The NLO is now focussed on promoting the health and well-being benefits of its “light music” catalogue, which are broadcast regularly on Classic FM.
+We were delighted to perform our British Light Music Classics at the Carnival Prom at the Snape Proms in Aldeburgh in August 2017 to great acclaim.

 Finance & Business Consultant